fleetdm/fleet/handbook/customers.md

 ### Assistance from engineering

-Customer team members can reach the engineering oncall for assistance by writing a message with `@oncall` in the `#help-engineering` channel of the Fleet Slack.
+Customer team members can reach the engineering on-call for assistance by writing a message with `@oncall` in the `#help-engineering` channel of the Fleet Slack.
 ## Runbook

 ### Responding to a request to change a credit card number